CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0302-Using a Configuration Profile to configure Kiosk mode.md

 11. Close Microsoft Edge.

 ### Task 4: Verify that the Configuration profile is applied

+In this task you will verify that the kiosk configuration has been applied by syncing the device and confirming it automatically signs in and launches Edge in kiosk mode.

 1. Switch to **HOSTVM** and sign in to **SEA-WS2** as **Admin** with the password of **Pa55w.rd**.